Best Non Dairy Milk for Frothing: Is There a Winner?

 Popular pea milk brands include Ripple Original and Sproud Barista, the latter of which contains slightly less sugar.

 Incidentally, like Oatly, Sproud is a Swedish company.
 Turns out these Scandinavians are determined to steer us away from the cow!
-And yes, the pun was very much intended.
+And yes, that pun was very much intended.

 Macadamia Milk